Skip To Main Content

 Wayne Jones

-Speaking from the “I” perspective, community and inclusion at Episcopal is all about giving of yourself for the betterment of the greater good.
-For us to have a true community, we must be willing to give of ourselves and listen to other perspectives that are different from our own.
-We don’t always have to agree, but we do have to give the different perspective the respect and validity that it deserves.
-Inclusion is not about numbers and percentages, it is about a true authentic and organic voice at the table as the table is being set.
-Those are the things we are vehemently working for in Community and Inclusion at Episcopal.
+Speaking from the 'I' perspective, a genuine community at Episcopal hinges on a simple principle: giving of ourselves for the betterment of the greater good.
+To achieve this, we must be willing to contribute and listen to learn from perspectives that differ from our own.
+While we don't have to agree with every viewpoint, we are committed to giving every different perspective the respect and validity it deserves.
+Inclusion is therefore not a matter of numbers or percentages; it is about ensuring every voice is an authentic and organic part of the conversation as the community is being shaped.
+These are the core tenets we are dedicated to advancing in Diversity, Community and Inclusion Office at Episcopal.

 Director of Diversity, Community, and Inclusion